The stench of death, decay and shit permeated the air.

 Many of the bodies were women.
 They were stripped naked with whip marks canvasing their bodies.
 Dried blood stained their skins, but what truly shocked Grayson was the blood between their legs.

-‘Rape,’ He thought as he clenched his teeth.
+He clenched his teeth.
 He could practically smell the seed left inside them.

 The few men that were amongst the women only had whip marks.
 But from their bulging eyes and swollen blue-gray faces, they were hung while still alive.